First United Bank & Trust Company was chartered on October 2, 1900, as Durant National Bank.

 Rev. Martin Luther King, Jr., is assassinated in Memphis, Tenn.

-In 1986, John Massey became the majority shareholder and CEO of Durant Bank & Trust.
-The bank at this time was $85 million in assets.
+In 1986, Senator Massey became the majority shareholder & CEO of Durant Bank & Trust in 1986; the bank at this time was just under $100 million in assets.

 Bombing of federal office building in Oklahoma City kills 168 people.